Primary season wraps up

 West Lane County Commissioner: Jay Bozievich (winner)

 Jay Bozievich defeated a challenge from LCC instructor Nora Kent to retain his seat on the Board of County Commissioners.
-Bozievich — a lifelong engineer, project manager and current chairman of the Board — has served since 2010, but has recently faced criticism from his constituents over his handling of a ballot initiative to ban aerial herbicide spraying in Lane County and campaign contributions from timber and construction companies.
-Bozievich vows to increase public safety, slash the county budget and boost the local economy.
+Bozievich — a lifelong engineer, former LCC Board member and current chairman of the Board of County Commissioners — has served since 2010, but has recently faced criticism from some of his constituents and a community movement to ban aerial herbicide spraying in Lane County regarding campaign contributions from timber and construction companies.
+Bozievich vows to increase public safety, continue to monitor county spending and boost the local economy.

 Springfield County Commissioner: Joe Berney (winner)